fcrespo82/atom-markdown-table-formatter/README.md

 [Changelog](https://github.com/fcrespo82/atom-markdown-table-formatter/blob/master/CHANGELOG.md)

 ## How to instal
-- to instal copy the directory to your atom plugin directory
+- copy the directory to your atom plugin directory
 - open the new directory and run
 ```
 npm i